 Together with its academic partners, Deerfield has created 16 spin-off companies to date that are supporting key avenues from concept to spin-out of novel therapeutic discoveries, as well as an incubator focused on innovative cardiovascular devices.

 Deerfield’s 16 academic partnerships, involving 18 institutions, include Boston Children’s Hospital, University of Michigan, Yeda Research and Development Co.
 Ltd., the commercial arm of the Weizmann Institute of Science; Duke University; Columbia University; Northwestern; Harvard; Vanderbilt; Johns Hopkins; Dana Farber; the Broad Institute; University of North Carolina-Chapel Hill; University of California-San Diego; and the University of Illinois at Chicago.
-Deerfield also has a combined association with Rockefeller University, Cornell and Memorial Sloan Kettering Cancer Center through their joint discovery unit, the TDI.
-Finally, Deerfield has a project specific collaboration with MD Anderson Cancer Center.
+Deerfield also has a combined association with Rockefeller University, Cornell, and Memorial Sloan Kettering Cancer Center through their joint discovery unit, the TDI.
+Finally, Deerfield has a project-specific collaboration with MD Anderson Cancer Center.

 Far beyond its financial resources—with its long vision, operational expertise, and command in the life science and healthcare space for more than two decades, Deerfield is uniquely positioned to support all stages of development from early-stage to market—advancing science and enabling the translation of ideas into medicines.